Golden bandicoot: Habitat alteration

 Changes in fire regions have been cited as another major factor in the decline of the golden bandicoot.
 Reduced groundcover due to fires makes the golden bandicoot more exposed to predation, but it has been reported that the golden bandicoot prefers areas that have been burnt relatively recently, as these have fresh new vegetation close to the ground.

-Conservation efforts
+Conservation

+Status

+With the last assessment done in 2012, the golden bandicoot was listed as vulnerable on the IUCN Red List.

+As of 2023 both subspecies are classed as vulnerable under the EPBC Act in Australia, since July 2000.
+The mainland subspecies is listed as extinct under the Biodiversity Conservation Act 2016 (NSW) and Flora and Fauna Guarantee Act 1988 (Vic.), and as vulnerable under the Biodiversity Conservation Act 2016 (WA), while I.a. barrowensis is only listed on the Biodiversity Conservation Act 2016 (WA) (as vulnerable).